nuagenetworks/monolithe/README.md

 ## Usage

+Monolithe can generate:

+- various versions of `vsdk`
+- a `vspk` including various version of `vsdks`
+- the documentation for `vspk`
+- various versions of VSD Server ReST API documentation.

 ### Generate vsdk packages

 You can generate a `vsdk` for a particular API version against a running version of VSD by doing: